murinicanor/entropybroker/readme.txt

 to generate entropy data.
 This is obtained by sending the 0x84 INS which means "GET CHALLENGE".
 Note that not all cards support this command.
 Two Dutch EMV cards I tried refuse this command with a 0x6e (class not supported) error.
+Other cards return 0x6d (instruction code not supported or invalid).

 Proxies